-- The produce will be pesticide residue free and will contribute to improve the health of consumer.
+- The produce will be pesticide residue-free and will contribute to improving the health of consumers.

-- It will raise farmer’s income and create potential market for traders.
+- It will raise farmer’s income and create a potential market for traders.

 - It will motivate the farmers for natural resource mobilization for input production.

-- Fifty or more farmers will form a cluster having 50 acre land to take up the organic farming under the scheme.
-In this way during three years 10,000 clusters will be formed covering 5.0 lakh acre area under organic farming.
+- Fifty or more farmers will form a cluster having 50 acres of land to take up the organic farming under the scheme.
+In this way, during three years 10,000 clusters will be formed covering a 5.0 lakh acre area under organic farming.

 - There will be no liability on the farmers for expenditure on certification.

 - Every farmer will be provided Rs.
-20,000 per acre in three years for seed to harvesting of crops and to transport produce to the market.
+20,000 per acre in three years for the seed to harvesting crops and to transport produce to the market.